 (j) One representative from the Jacksonville Sheriff's Office nominated by the Sheriff.

-If you are interested in membership, nomination and interview forms are available for download.
+Residents interested in CPAC membership may download the nomination form and attached new member information forms.
 For more information on membership contact the Housing and Community Development Division, Neighborhood Coordinators at (904) 255-8200.

-CPAC Nomination and Interview Form (Word DOC, 90KB)
+CPAC Nomination and Interview Form (Word DOC, 56KB)

 City of Jacksonville Public Records Requests